 For a capital city that’s such a popular tourist destination, Budapest remains a very affordable place to visit in Europe.
 It’s much cheaper than the big cities of Western Europe, especially when it comes to finding a place to stay and getting around.

-If you’re backpacking Budapest on a budget, you can easily get by on around $40-50 a day.
+If you’re backpacking on a budget, you can easily get by on around $40-50 a day depending on where in Budapest you stay.
 This will get you a dorm in a centrally located hostel, a pass to use the city’s great public transportation, local restaurants or street food, and a few drinks at one of the ruin bars.

 Those looking for a bit more comfort may need a budget of around $70-80 a day.
-This will get you a private room in a hostel or even your own place from Airbnb.
+This will get you a private room in a hostel or even your own Budapest Airbnb.

 With a $70 daily budget, you’ll be able to afford to go to a few of the main tourist attractions as well.
 Spending a little more means you can sit down at a slightly nicer restaurant and hit a few more bars in the evening.